Denis Leary: Personal life

 Leary has been married to author Ann Lembeck Leary since 1989.
 They met when he was her instructor in an English class at Emerson College.
-They have two children, son John Joseph "Jack" (born 1990) and daughter Devin (born 1992).
+They have two children.
 Ann Leary published a memoir, An Innocent, a Broad, about the premature birth of their son on a visit to London.
 She has also written a novel, Outtakes From a Marriage, which was published in 2008.
 Her second novel, The Good House, was published in 2013.
 Her essay in a New York Times column about her marriage to Denis inspired the Modern Love series Episode 4: "Rallying to Keep the Game Alive".
 They live in Tribeca, Manhattan.
 They also have a house in Katonah, New York and previously owned a farm in Roxbury, Connecticut.

-Leary is an ice hockey fan and has a backyard rink at his home in Roxbury, Connecticut, with piping installed under the ice surface to help it stay frozen.
+Leary is an ice hockey fan and had a backyard rink at his home in Roxbury, Connecticut, with piping installed under the ice surface to help it stay frozen.
 He is a fan of the Boston Bruins, Boston Celtics, and Boston Red Sox, as well as the Green Bay Packers.

 Leary describes himself as a "Jack Kennedy Democrat" with some conservative ideologies, including support for the military.
 Leary told Glenn Beck, "I was a life-long Democrat, but now at my age, I've come to realize that the Democrats suck, and the Republicans suck, and basically the entire system sucks.
 But you have to go within the system to find what you want."

 Leary has said of his religious beliefs, "I'm a lapsed Catholic in the best sense of the word.
 You know, I was raised with Irish parents, Irish immigrant parents.
 My parents, you know, prayed all the time, took us to Mass.
 And my father would sometimes swear in Gaelic.
 It doesn't get more religious than that.
 But, no, after a while, they taught us wrong.
 I didn't raise my kids with the fear of God.
 I raised my kids with the sense of, you know, to me, Jesus was this great guy...."

 Leary is godfather to Damian Hurley, the son of actress Elizabeth Hurley.